usnistgov/fipy/docs/source/USAGE.rst

 Numerical solution of partial differential equations calls for solving sparse linear algebra.  :term:`FiPy` supports several different :ref:`SOLVERS`.
-To the greatest extent possible, they have all be configured to do the "same thing", but each presents different capabilities in terms of matrix preconditioning and overall performance tuning.
+To the greatest extent possible, they have all been configured to do the "same thing", but each presents different capabilities in terms of matrix preconditioning and overall performance tuning.